rodemann/rodemann.github.io/_pages/research.md

 * Weak Supervision
 * ... [^1]

-[^1]: "If we knew what it was we were doing, it would not be called research, would it? -- Albert Einstein"
+[^1]: "If we knew what it was we were doing, it would not be called research, would it?" -- Albert Einstein

 ## Publications